 Corrie Shanahan is an expert in rapidly strengthening organizational performance, productivity, and corporate culture.

 She works with clients all over the world, including leaders at Mars Inc., UNICEF, Discovery Communications, Deloitte, the World Bank and the IMF.
 She is a writer and frequent keynote speaker.

 delivers tremendous value for her clients

-Her clients engage her to develop corporate strategy, optimize team performance, successfully manage transitions, and develop leadership capacity across their organizations.
+Her clients engage her to rapidly improve their performance, to successfully manage transitions, and to develop leadership capacity across their organizations.

 Her career has included being head of communications for the IIF, the world’s largest trade association for the financial industry, and leading external communications for IFC, the private sector arm of the World Bank.